sanazv/CarND-MPC-Project/README.md

 ---
 ## Report
 The goal of this project was to implement model predictive control to drive the autonomous car successfully around the track.
-I this report I address the points raised in the rubric for the project.
-I have also included a video of the track here as well.
+In this report I address the points raised in the rubric of the project.
+I have also included a video of the final drive here as well.
 Please feel free to download *MPC_drive.mov* and have a look.
-The car successfully completes the track without leaving the drivable parts or perform any unsafe behaviour.
-The velocity can be modified to up to 80 mph and the performance will not be compromised.
+The car successfully completes the track without leaving the drivable parts or performing any unsafe behaviour.
+The reference velocity can be modified to up to 80 mph and the performance will not be compromised.

 #### Model Description:
-In MPC we use information about state of the car (position, heading and velocity) to predict what the control inputs (Steering angle and throttle/brake) should be such that the car archives a path which is the closest to the waypoints of the road, i.e. not leaving the track and following the road curvature along the way.
+In MPC we use information about state of the car (position, heading and velocity) to determine what the control inputs (Steering angle and throttle/brake) should be,  such that the car archives a path which is the closest to the waypoints of the road, i.e. not leaving the track and following the road curvature along the way.
 The equations of motion below describe the dynamics of the system.
 In this case we ignore the effects of friction (slip, damping etc), torque etc.
 ```
 x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 y_[t+1] = y[t] + v[t] * sin(psi[t]) * dt